Organization of PINA

 The well being of our families and communities is inextricably bound to the health of our land, our cities and our planet.
 Permaculture offers hope of profound societal transformation.
 Supporting PINA through your membership is a low cost, low effort step you can take to significantly increase the connected yield of our permaculture efforts.
 Membership Overview

-If you do not have a log-in because you have never registered on the PINA website, please use our registration page as if you are a new member.
+If you do not have a log-in because you have never registered on the PINA website, please use our Become a Member page as if you are a new member.
+This applies to all member types – regular, diplomate, or fast-track candidate.

-If you have any other problems with your membership, please use the Contact form to get in touch with our administrator.
+If you need any other assistance with your membership, please use the Contact form to get in touch with our administrator.

 Permaculture Design Course

-A weekend course will generally involve primarily local participants, can build ongoing local connections and is more convenient for those working weekday jobs.
+A weekend-format course will involve primarily local participants, can build ongoing local connections, and is more convenient for those working weekday jobs.
+It can also delve more deeply into uniquely local issues and potentially provide better access to resources of immediate concern to you.

-On-line courses do not offer the same level of instructor interaction, group support, hands-on training or group design experience as a face to face PDC.
-That being said, due to geographic location, time or financial issues, some people may only be able to take an on-line PDC.
-As with other courses, PINA recommends taking an on-line PDC from an instructor with a high level of competency.
+On-line courses do not offer the same level of instructor interaction, group support, hands-on training or group design experience as a face-to-face PDC.
+That being said, due to their location, time constraints, or financial issues, some people may only be able to take an on-line PDC.
+As with other courses, PINA recommends studying with an instructor who has a high level of competency.

 The pathway to becoming a teacher of the PDC is a matter of some debate in the movement.
 There are excellent teachers of the PDC who have not gone through the PINA diploma process.
-Please investigate the background and experience of your prospective PDC instructor.
-We look forward to offering a calendar of courses offered by PINA certified instructors in the future.
+Please investigate the background and experience of your prospective PDC instructors.
+We look forward to offering a calendar of courses offered by PINA recognized instructors in the future.

-There is now a teachers training that is widely available that is considered important for people planning to teach the PDC, and there is an expectation that new teachers will start by teaching introductory classes and co-teaching with an experienced teacher.
-After one has taken the teachers training, in most areas, local teachers are open to a request to teach a module in their course, audit for addition experience with other teachers or co-teach with them.
+Teacher training courses are now widely available and are considered important for those planning to teach the PDC.
+Teaching permaculture is an artisanal activity requiring multiple skill sets, deep intelligence, and a strong heart.
+It is best learned by modeling superior practitioners and by practice.
+The sober advice of veteran teachers to new ones is to start by teaching introductory classes and co-teaching with an experienced teacher.
+After one has taken the teacher training, in most regions, local teachers are open to a request to audit for additional experience with other teachers, teach a module in their course, or co-teach with them.

-It is important to gain experience with permaculture design before putting oneself forward to teach others.
-If you have recently taken the PDC and want to start sharing what you’ve learned, we recommend that you start by teaching short courses in areas where you have particular expertise.
+It is also important to gain experience with permaculture design before putting oneself forward to teach others.
+If you have recently taken the PDC and want to start sharing what you’ve learned, we recommend that you start by teaching short courses in areas where you have particular expertise and that you practice doing designs.

 Some organizations offer a diploma that Bill Mollison designed which requires only one documented project over 2 years of self-study, a much lower standard.
-There are also diplomas with high standards offered by other organization such as the Permaculture Association in the U.K.
+There are also diplomas with high standards offered by other organizations such as the Permaculture Association in the U.K. Holders of the diploma issued by the Permaculture Academy of Britain may apply to PINA for recognition of their diploma status if they are working or living in North America.

-A mentor is an expert in a specific field who has a permaculture background and knowledge sought by a diploma candidate.
+A mentor is an expert in a specific field relevant to the Action Learning Plan who has knowledge or understanding sought by a diploma candidate.
 Candidates are encouraged to seek out mentors of their choice.

 In addition to the PINA fees listed in the summary, expect that most candidates will have a monthly meeting with their Field Advisor lasting 1/2 to 1 hour.
 Those who are more self-directed may not need that level of assistance.
-We hope to be able to answer this question better as we gain experience with out diploma candidates.
+We hope to be able to answer this question better as we gain experience with our diploma candidates.
+Fees for mentorship and costs for training would be in addition to PINA and Field Advisor fees.
+Remember that candidates make their own contractual arrangements with Field Advisors and mentors, so while we can recommend fee levels, we cannot control or foresee them./accordion_item]

 If you have long-term teaching experience but just started teaching Permaculture, PINA expects that your experience will shine through in the diploma process and other aspects of professional development.
 The Field Advisor evaluates the diploma candidate’s capabilities and determines credit for any past experience which could be applied toward PINA criteria.